 There are some non-leather options for vegans, some that come with a training insole to get you used to the feel and some with a choice of sole for firm or soft ground.

 We gave one of our testers a pair of the Primus Trail to test and she won’t take them off.
-We haven’t tried the boots yet, but we’ll report back when we know how they fare.
-Waterproof?
-Non-slip?
-We’ll find out for you.
+We’ve now tried the boots too and they’re pretty wonderful.
+(See our feature on lightweight walking boots for more).
 Shoes from around £60, but rather more for the top of the range.

 This company just seems to get it right both in terms of style and in their fantastic environmental and ethical stance.
 The range is huge and includes jackets, trousers, some very nice backpacks, T-shirts and more.
 All very minimally designed and with flattering fits.